sesteva/generator-ptor/README.md

     ./bin/test.sh

-### Execute Tests remotely using Sauce Labs.
+### Execute Tests remotely using Sauce Labs with Multiple Browsers.

 1- Update the protractor-sauce.conf.js adding your user and key provided by Sauce Labs.
 2- From your command line run

         grunt test-sauce